richardbenson91477/sply/NOTES.md

 ## Non-working models
   * [Mistral-Small-24B-Instruct-2501-Q5_K_M.gguf](https://huggingface.co/bartowski/Mistral-Small-24B-Instruct-2501-GGUF/blob/main/Mistral-Small-24B-Instruct-2501-Q5_K_M.gguf)
     - Currently generates _a lot_ of simulated python errors

-## On reasoning models
-  * "Reasoning" and other models which have a tendency to generate a lot of "thinking out loud" can sometimes be made to work using careful prompting.

 ## Dealing with incorrect output
   * Try a different model - see the [best-working models list](#best-working-models)